 - An Indiana Core 40 or Academic/Technical Honors high school diploma, or equivalent

-- A scholastic aptitude test score of 1400 on the SAT or 20 on the ACT
+- A scholastic aptitude test score of at least 1400 on the SAT or 20 on the ACT

-- Incoming students coming directly from Indiana high schools as of 2012 must have passed their End of Course Assessments (ECA's) or are on track to get a waiver
+- Incoming students coming directly from Indiana high schools as of 2012 must have passed their End of Course Assessments (ECA’s) or be on track to get a waiver

 If an applicant’s academic background does not meet the direct entrance standards, the applicant may be granted one of the following alternative offers of admission:

-- Conditional admission (with the stipulation that the conditional status will be re-evaluated once the student has completed 12 college-level credit hours with "C" or better).
+- Conditional admission (with the stipulation that the conditional status will be re-evaluated once the student has completed 12 college-level credit hours with a “C” or better)

-- Admission on probation (admission with the understanding that if the student does not achieve a specified average in the first semester, the student will be dropped from the University.
-In most cases, admission on probation will be applied only to transfer students who were on probation at their previous school and former Purdue students who left the University on probation.
+- Admission on probation (admission with the understanding that if the student does not achieve a specified average in the first semester, the student will be dropped from the university.
+In most cases, admission on probation will be applied only to transfer students who were on probation at their previous school and to former Purdue students who left the university while on probation

 Information for Home School Students

-- Take the SAT I or ACT ( with essay ) test late in the junior year or early in the fall of the senior year.
+- Take the SAT I or ACT (with essay) test late in your junior year or early during your senior year.

-- Apply for admission when 6 semesters of grades and SAT I or ACT scores are available.
+- Apply for admission to Purdue North Central when six semesters of grades as well as your SAT I or ACT scores are available.
 Students may be admitted pending the senior year transcript.
 Depending on quality indicators, applicants may be required to take the PNC Assessment test in English and mathematics as a part of the enrollment process.

-- Student's name, address, phone number, date of birth
+- Student’s name, address, phone number and date of birth

 - The grade earned in the course